781flyingdutchman/background_downloader/doc/uploads.md

 ## 1. High-Level Transfer API (Recommended)

-The easiest way to execute an upload is using `FileDownloader().startTransfer`:
+The easiest way to execute an upload is using `FileDownloader().transfers.start`:

 ```dart
 final task = UploadTask(